|teoria||5||II semestre||Adolfo Speghini|

 The course also includes some laboratory experiences to provide manual skills and critical skills in dealing with real chemico-physical problems, as well as providing knowledge on modern methods and equipment for the measurement of thermodynamic variables, kinetic constants, colloidal properties as well as for studying electronic and vibrational properties of molecules.

-Recall to the concepts of heat and work.
+Perfect and real gases.
+Concepts of heat and work.
 Heat capacity.

 Internal energy, enthalpy and their variations with temperature.